Why Everyone Should Honor Juneteenth

 Check out these initiatives to learn more about how you can help further the movement for racial justice and equality in the US: NAACP, Black Lives Matter, Innocence Project, FREEAMERICA, Color of Change, Common Ground Foundation, Equal Justice Initiative.

 Global Citizen campaigns for freedom, for justice, for all.
-You can take action here to support a world free from discrimination.
+You can join us in taking action here.